arassec/igor/core/src/main/resources/doc/action.md

 Depending on the actual type, the action might require more parameters to be configured.

-## JSON-Path
+## Mustache Template Parameters
-Actions support JSON-Path expressions in configuration parameters.
+Most actions support mustache expressions in configuration parameters.
 Those expressions are evaluated against the data item the action operates on.

 For example, an action operating on the following data item: